 Similar to the experience of emerging from the cave in Plato’s allegory, delving into a conspiracy theory is not merely a transfer of knowledge, but a transformative experience.
 It involves a world being shattered and a new one being constructed in its place.
 This process signifies a profound shift in perception and understanding, where previously accepted realities are dismantled and replaced with an entirely different framework of belief and interpretation.

 Like Morpheus’ emphasis on trusting one’s instincts in The Matrix, conspiracy theories often accurately capture the emotional aspects of a person’s situation.
 These theories provide compelling descriptions of emotional states but tend to offer simplistic and reactionary explanations for complex situations.
 Additionally, much like the concept of the matrix, they seek an all-encompassing explanation for everything.
-Essentially, these theories represent a futile effort to eliminate contingency and the growing uncertainty about the future.
-They attempt to provide a sense of certainty and understanding in a world that is inherently open, contingent, unpredictable and complex.
-This desire for comprehensive explanations reflects a deep-seated human need for order and predictability in an increasingly uncertain world.
+Essentially, these theories represent a futile effort to eliminate contingency and the future’s uncertainty.
+They attempt to provide a sense of certainty and understanding in a world that (hopefully) is still inherently open, contingent, unpredictable and complex.
+This desire for comprehensive explanations reflects a deep-seated human need for order and predictability in an increasingly fatal looking world.

 The incorporation of expressions like ‘escaping the matrix’ and ‘being red-pilled’ into the vocabulary of conspiracy theory groups as metaphorical language is unsurprising.
 These terms, which originated from The Matrix, are used metaphorically to describe the experience of awakening to a hidden or suppressed truth.
 This desire might increase with the suspicion that there is none.
 Specifically, ‘escaping the matrix’ denotes the recognition and liberation from a controlling system or an illusionary world, while ‘being red-pilled’ represents a moment of profound revelation or enlightenment, often regarding societal structures or purported conspiracies.
 These metaphors have gained traction within certain groups as a way to express their beliefs in uncovering what they perceive as hidden truths within society.
 They believe to be the philosophers of our age, teaching us how real man behave and how ‘the system’ keeps them weak and small.